 Returning back to the Hell

 As Doom made a comeback after several years, it’s as good as the people hoped for the longest time.
 It’s brilliant.
-However, it doesn’t matter that if you’ve been playing the Doom series before this one or if you’re a new enthusiast wanting to get in the hyped-up game, there are some certain things you need to know.
+However, it doesn’t matter that if you’ve been playing the Doom series before this one or if you’re a new enthusiast wanting to get in the hyped-up game, there are certain things you need to know.
 Doom is very different when compared to other FPS games on the market.
 In both multiplayer and campaign, it is composed of a unique proposition that requires you to relearn the casual aspects of FPS, whoever you are.

 SINGLE PLAYER: For God’s sake, don’t stand still.

 The most mandatory thing to do in Doom is to keep your movement active at all times.
 It comes before shooting, before that nasty skull-cracking Glory kills, and before everything.
 This is very important because movement is the thing that facilitates your ability to kill and ascend against your enemies.
 Hold still, and Doom’s demons will surround you while high-flying rocket-slingers will brutalize you.
 You’ll get boxed in, you’ll get destroyed, and then you’ll die.
 Keeping your movement game strong is your greatest ability to survive in Doom.
 Go ahead and Run, strafe, shimmy, and leap.
 As long as you’re constantly moving your position, it will help you maintain an upper hand over ever-changing firing angles and the changes required to optimize your use of other weapons.
 This is the first and the main aspect in the Doom, keep dodging and don’t stand still.